Nextiva / Blog / VoIP

 10. Voicemail to email

-Voicemail alone has limited value in a fast-paced call center where timely follow-up is expected.
+Voicemail alone has limited value in a call center where real-time follow-up is expected.

-Messages can sit untouched for hours as agents juggle competing priorities.
-Voicemail-to-email integration helps ensure no customer inquiries fall through the cracks.
+Messages can go untouched for hours as agents manage competing priorities.
+Voicemail-to-email integration helps ensure that customer inquiries do not slip through the cracks.

-With this feature, whenever a new voicemail comes in, agents and managers automatically receive email alerts complete with audio recordings and voice-to-text transcripts.
+With this feature, agents and managers automatically receive email alerts with audio recordings and voice-to-text transcripts whenever a new voicemail comes in.
 Better visibility allows them to quickly triage and delegate the next steps based on urgency and staff availability.

-Proactive notifications and centralized access to inquiry details keep customer issues from being overlooked.
-And the ability to instantly discern the topic without having to listen to messages saves managers time.
+Proactive notifications and centralized access to inquiry details prevent customer issues from being overlooked.
+The ability to instantly discern the topic without having to listen to messages saves managers time.

 Most importantly, voicemail-to-email enables call centers to meet their SLAs and speed up resolution.